-- Barming Pre-School and Primary School is responsible for ensuring an appropriate level of security protection procedures are in place, to safeguard our systems as well as staff and pupils.
-Further information can be found in the Acceptable Use policies and/or Online Safety policy. - All staff are participating in Security Awareness training to better understand phishing, spam, cyber-attacks etc. - Barming Pre-School and Primary School will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies. - The headteacher, Lead DSL and Chair of governors, are responsible for ensuring that our school has met the DfE cyber security standards for schools and colleges.
+- Harrietsham C of E Primary School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
+Further information can be found in ICT acceptable use policies and/or online safety policy. - Harrietsham C of E Primary School will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies. - Headteacher and Chair of Governors, are responsible for ensuring that our school has met the DfE cyber security standards for schools and colleges.